-to us?
-Could "Elizabeth," a "Pamunkey Indian Queen" and mother of
+Could "Elizabeth," a "Pamunkey Indian Queen" and mother of George

-George Williams, have been the mother of Peter, which might confirm one
+mother of Peter, which seems to confirm one local Shenandoah County

 The pronunciation of the "Otterburn" surname with its anomalous

 variations of spelling found in 19th-century English census records

 are remarkably similar to the variations in spelling of Peter's name

 as recorded in 18th-century public records of Maryland and Virginia.

 In 19th-century England, "ar" was often pronounced with broad A